Boiling Point Elevation

 The RAISING of the normal boiling point of a liquid by adding a non-volatile substance to it.

-- When you add non-volatile solute to a pure solvent, the boiling point of the liquid solvent is elevated.
-This means that the solvent will now only boil at a higher temperature.
+- When you add a non-volatile solute to a pure solvent, the boiling point of the liquid solvent is elevated due to the lowered vapor pressure.
+This means that the solution will boil at a higher temperature.

 FORMULA: BOILING POINT ELEVATION